 Traditionally, the town of Cognac lay within the territory of the Counts of Angoulême which was part of the Duchy of Aquitaine, but thanks to the infamous Alienòr and her unusually long and adventurous life, Cognac was passed back-and-forth between several powerful factions, even nations, over the years.
 Alienòr or Aliénor Duchesse d’Aquitaine et Comtesse de Poitiers, also known as Éléonore de Guyenne, while in the English speaking world she is usually called Eleanor of Aquitaine, was the most powerful woman of all of Europe during the 12th century.
 Let’s just say that at the hight of the power of the House of Poitiers her realm encompassed about two-thirds of modern-day France – and all of that whilst she was actually Queen of England!
 Before becoming Queen of England as the consort of young King Henry II, who was 11 years her junior, Alienòr had previously been the anointed Queen of France as the consort of King Louis VII.
 Through her marriage to Henry, the Duke of Normandy and later King of England, she became the founder of the Angevin Empire, otherwise known as L’Empire Plantagenêt.

-Around the year 1495, one of Alienòr’s sons, Richard the Lionheart, stopped by the Cognac castle to witness the marriage he had arranged between Amélie de Jarnac heiress to the lordships of Cognac, Merpins, Archiac, Jarnac & Châteauneuf to his illegitimate son Philippe de Falcombridge.
+Around the year 1195, one of Alienòr’s sons, Richard the Lionheart, stopped by the Cognac castle to witness the marriage he had arranged between Amélie de Jarnac hereditary Lady of Cognac-Villebois, Merpins, Archiac, Jarnac & Châteauneuf to his illegitimate son Philip Fitz Richard AKA Philippe de Falcombridge.
 After Amélie’s early death, Philippe promptly sold the acquired-by-marriage ownership of Cognac to his English uncle King John “Lackland” of Magna Carta fame.
-Coincidentally, Johnnie’s second wife happened to be Isabelle d’Angoulême, who managed to reclaim her ancestral Angoumois territory, including Cognac, after her husband’s death.
+The transaction, sans doute, was arranged by Johnnie’s second wife, Isabelle d’Angoulême, who thus managed to reclaim her ancestral Angoumois territory, including Cognac, after her husband’s death.
 What goes around comes around, or so they say.

 Following our guide through a series of dark, medievally chambers, we soon encountered images of the most important resident of the castle, the one who bestowed the royal title to a rather unimportant edifice in a small town in Aquitaine, the Renaissance king Francis I, proud son of Cognac.